dgheig/API-2021-SMTP/README.md

 git subtree add -P smtp/mockmock git@github.com:dgheig/MockMock.git master
 ```

-### Changes Made
+### Changes Made To default MockMock Configuration

-Some changes where made to use this program
+Some changes were made to use this program

 * Fixed java version to Java 11 in `pom.xml`
 * Add `Dockerfile` configuration